CRodillas/DSC1107/Bone Mineral Density Case Study.md

-DSC1107_FA4_Rodillas
 ================
 Rodillas
 2025-03-07

-# 1 Case study: Bone mineral density (30 points for correctness; 7 points for presentation)
+# 1 Case study: Bone mineral density
 ## 1.1 Import (2 points)

 1. Using the readxl package, import the data into a tibble called